What are Leverage Ratios for Banks?

-Hence, the Tier 1 capital is naturally, more indicative of whether a bank can sustain bankruptcy pressure and is the majorly used item to calculate the leverage ratios for a bank.
+Hence, the Tier 1 Capital is naturally more indicative of whether a bank can sustain bankruptcy pressure and is the majorly used item to calculate the leverage ratios.

 #1 – Tier 1 Leverage Ratio